Test Runner (Twister)

 --integration

 option.
-Use this instead of platform_allow if the goal is to limit scope due to timing or resource constraints.- platform_exclude: <list of platforms>
+Use this instead of platform_allow if the goal is to limit scope due to timing or resource constraints.- integration_toolchains: <YML list of toolchain variants>

 Set of platforms that this test scenario should not run on.